Detects Both Memory and Threading Errors

 Choose Your Level: Go Fast or Be Thorough

 The first level of analysis has little overhead.
 Use it during development because it is fast.
 The second level (shown below) takes more time and detects more issues.
 It is often used before checking in a new feature.
 The third level is great for regression testing and finding bugs.

 Debugger Breakpoints Simplify Diagnosis

 Debugger breakpoints make it easier to diagnose difficult errors by breaking into the debugger just before the error occurs.
 Examine variables and look at other threads to diagnose the problem.
-Visual Studio*, GDB*, and IDB* debuggers are supported.
+The Microsoft Visual Studio* debugger, GNU Debugger (GDB)*, and Intel® Debugger are supported.
 Just select the error and choose Debug This Problem from the menu.

 Incrementally Diagnose Memory Growth

 Intel Inspector graphically shows memory growth as the application is running.
 It then lets you specify a cause for the memory growth and provides call stack and code snippet information to help eliminate it.

 Analyze Heap Growth Incremental Leak Report